Treasury Secretary says having good trade talks in China

 U.S. President Donald Trump on Thursday praised his relationship with Chinese President Xi Jinping as the U.S delegation began their talks, which are taking place at a state guest house in the western part of the Chinese capital.

-The arrival of the U.S. trade delegation indicated the United States has “taken a step towards avoiding a massive trade war,” China’s widely-read and often hawkish Global Times newspaper said in a commentary.
+The arrival of the U.S. trade delegation indicated the United States has “taken a step toward avoiding a massive trade war,” China’s widely-read and often hawkish Global Times newspaper said in a commentary.

 “Since both sides have their bottom lines to keep, it may be hard to reach a deal, but it is good to start somewhere.”